kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 No

 ###### Will enabling / using this feature result in introducing new API types?
-No, only a new API field
+No

 ###### Will enabling / using this feature result in any new calls to the cloud provider?
 No

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?
-Yes, additional field to the `ResourceSlice` API
+Yes, 2 additional fields to the `ResourceSlice` and `ResoureClaim` APIs

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?
-Scheduling cycles that involve DRA devices incur an additional O((*M* + *N*) · *G*) rolling-intersection check per counter set (see Design Details → Scheduler Changes), where *M* is devices already allocated on that counter set, *N* is candidates considered, and *G* is groups per device.
-For realistic values (*M* ≤ 16, *N* ≤ 64, *G* ≤ 4) the added work is in the low hundreds of string comparisons per counter set per cycle and is not expected to be measurable against existing DRA scheduling cost.
-Benchmarks will be run during alpha and reported in the Implementation History.
+Yes — scheduling cycles involving DRA devices incur an additional per-counter-set intersection check.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?
 No